Ziferblat: History

 The name Ziferblat is derived from Zifferblatt, meaning "clock face" in Russian and German.
 The first branch of Ziferblat was founded in 2010 and opened in September 2011 in Moscow by Ivan Mitin.
 Ziferblat's prototype was a common space called Tree House.

-Location
+Locations

+Ziferblat operated in four countries but currently only operates in Russia.

 Russia

-In Russia, Ziferblat has branches in Moscow, Saint Petersburg, Kazan, Nizhny Novgorod, and Rostov-on-Don.
+In Russia, Ziferblat has had branches in Moscow, Saint Petersburg, Kazan, Nizhny Novgorod, and Rostov-on-Don.
+As of 2025, the Moscow, St Petersburg, and Rostov-on-Don branches appear to be still operating.

 United Kingdom

-In the United Kingdom, Ziferblat has opened branches in Manchester, Coventry and London and plans to open more in other provincial cities across the country.
+In the United Kingdom, Ziferblat had branches in Manchester, Coventry and London.

 The Liverpool branch in Albert Dock was closed in March 2017 after the Dock management evicted them over "considerable arrears".
 A second Liverpool branch was also closed in October 2018 following an allegation of rent arrears.
 The chain's MediaCityUK branch was closed in January 2019.
+The London branch closed in March 2021 citing the impact of the COVID-19 pandemic, and the Coventry branch closed in 2022.

 Ukraine

-In Ukraine, there is a Ziferblat branch in Kiev.
+In Ukraine, there was a Ziferblat branch in Kyiv.

 Slovenia

-Ziferblat has a branch in Ljubljana, Slovenia.
+Ziferblat had a branch in Ljubljana, Slovenia.